-Saraswati Mata Images:- Goddess Saraswati also known as goddess of knowledge as well as the goddess of arts.
-She is the collection of mindfulness which brightens up the creation; she is the dawn-goddess whose rays dispel the darkness of ignorance.
+Saraswati Mata Images:- Goddess Saraswati is also known as the goddess of knowledge as well as the goddess of arts.
+She is the collection of mindfulness that brightens up the creation; she is the dawn-goddess whose rays dispel the darkness of ignorance.

-Without her there is only chaos and confusion.
+Without her, there is only chaos and confusion.
 To understand her one should go beyond the pleasures of the senses and rejoice in the serenity of the spirit.
-Goddess Saraswati doesn’t wear jewels and she doesn’t paint herself by the optimistic colors.
+Goddess Saraswati doesn’t wear jewels and she doesn’t paint herself with optimistic colors.

 The white sari that goddess Saraswati wears symbolizes her general purity.
 She cheers in the powers of the mind as the supporter of pure wisdom.

 She keeps a peacock always standing nearby her.
-Sometimes, she is represented with five faces as well as with eight hands sometime.
-Also, three eyes and blue neck are not uncommon too.
-In this case she is the Maha Saraswati aspect of Durga or Parvati.
+Sometimes, she is represented with five faces as well as with eight hands.
+Also, three eyes and a blue neck are not uncommon too.
+In this case, she is the Maha Saraswati aspect of Durga or Parvati.

 50 Hindu Goddess Saraswati Mata Images & HD Wallpapers To Download Free

-All the four kind of Vedas as well as books of universal information, were her offspring.
-Her swan, personalizes pure facts and her carrier i.e. the peacock, is a representation of the arts.
+All the four kinds of Vedas as well as books of universal information were her offspring.
+Her swan personalizes pure facts and her carrier i.e. the peacock is a representation of the arts.

 Places like schools as well as libraries where knowledge is provided and books are stored are her main temples; materials like copy, books, pens, all gears of the artist as well as musical instruments are the items used in puja to the enlightening goddess of wisdom.

-A book in her left hand represents all areas of secular sciences. she holds a Sitar on which she truly plays, to display the necessity for the development of fine-arts.
-She holds rosary in her right hand.
+A book in her left hand represents all areas of secular sciences. she holds a Sitar on which she truly plays, to display the necessity for the development of fine arts.
+She holds a rosary in her right hand.

-This symbolizes all spiritual sciences or Yoga including Tapas (austerities), meditation and Jap i.e. repetition of the divine name.
-By carrying the book in the left hand along with the rosary in the right hand, she is clearly teaching us that spiritual sciences are more important than secular sciences.
+This symbolizes all spiritual sciences of Yoga including Tapas (austerities), meditation, and Jap i.e. repetition of the divine name.
+By carrying the book in the left hand along with the rosary in the right hand, she is teaching us that spiritual sciences are more important than secular sciences.

 Gods became the lords of the celestial spheres.
 The demons governed the regions, humans marched on the earth.
 The sun rose and set, the moon waxed and waned, the tide flowed and ebbed.